Guide · Wedding guest

 Questions, answered

-What colours should a guest wear to a September wedding?
+What colors should a guest wear to a September wedding?

 Lean into the season turning: sage, tobacco, rust, dusty blue, deep plum, and warm neutrals photograph beautifully in September light.
 Skip white and its aliases (ivory, cream, champagne) — that lane belongs to the bride — and treat head-to-toe black as an evening-only move.